Rika Zaraï: Early life

 Rika Gozman (later Zarai) was born in Jerusalem.
 Her father came from Odessa (now Ukraine) in the Russian Empire, and her mother from Valozhyn (now Belarus), then in Poland.

 She passed her baccalaureate at the age of 17 and enlisted directly in the Israel Defense Forces, a year before her compulsory service would have drafted her.
 She attended the Jerusalem Music Conservatory where she obtained a first prize in piano.
 During her 18 months of army service, she was appointed producer of the entertainment troupe of the IDF Central Command.

+At the aga about 20 she married Hungary-born composer-songwriter Yochanan Zarai, with whom she has daughter Yael (Yaël Bolender).
+Later she divorced and married French musician Jean-Pierre Magnier.

 On November 9, 1969, she was the victim of a car accident.
 The singer sank into a coma for six days and remained immobilized in a cast for eight months.
 Despite a reserved medical prognosis, she recovered completely after three years.
 It was during her painful convalescence that Rika composed, as a snub to her suffering, the song Balapapa, with joyful lyrics and which would be a great success.

 In addition to her musical career, Rika Zaraï distinguished herself in the promotion of herbal medicine from the 1980s.
 After having studied alternative medicine for eleven years, she published under her name in 1985 a book Ma médecine naturelle (English: My natural medicine), which has sold 2 million copies.
 Its positions in this field have met with strong opposition, particularly from French pharmacists.

 On June 3, 2008, Rika Zaraï was hospitalized urgently following a stroke.
 She was placed in intensive care at the Pitié-Salpêtrière Hospital, suffering in particular from partial paralysis on the left side of the body.